-- □ Non-volatile memory (EEPROM): Set the "power-on" display screen, plus 16-bytes for storing IP, netmask, or system serial number. - ☐ These options can be added to your display after clicking on the red Customize and Add to Cart button: - ATX power supply control functionality allows the buttons on the CFA533 to replace the Power and Reset switches on your system, simplifying front panel design.
+- ☐ These options can be added to your display after clicking on the red Customize and Add to Cart button: - ATX power supply control functionality allows the keypad buttons on the CFA533 to replace the Power and Reset switches on your system, simplifying front panel design.
 The ATX functionality can also implement a hardware watchdog that can reset host system on host software failure. - Temperature monitoring: up to 32 channels at up to 0.5 degrees Celsius with absolute accuracy (using optional connector and Crystalfontz WR-DOW-Y17 cable with DOW sensor). - "Live Display" shows up to four temperature readings without host intervention, allowing temperatures to be shown immediately at boot, even before the host operating system is loaded. - 1-Wire (DOW) bridge functionality allows control of other 1-Wire compatible devices (ADC, voltage monitoring, current monitoring, RTC, GPIO, counters, identification/encryption).
-(Additional hardware required.) - ☐ An optional 5.25-inch half-height drive bay kit with mounting bracket is also available and can be added to your order. - ☐ Crystalfontz America, Incorporated is ISO 9001:2008 certified. - □ A Declaration for Conformity, RoHS, and REACH:SVHC is available under the Datasheets & Files tab on display web pages.
+(Additional hardware required.) - ☐ An optional 5.25-inch half-height drive bay kit with mounting bracket can be added to your order. - ☐ Crystalfontz America, Incorporated is ISO 9001:2008 certified. - □ A Declaration for Conformity, RoHS, and REACH:SVHC is available under the Datasheets & Files tab on display web pages.